Detectability and global observer design for 2D Navier-Stokes equations with uncertain inputs: Problem statement

 \section{Problem statement}

-In what follows we say that NSE is detectable w.r.t. observation operator $\oC$ if the distance (in space) between any two solutions corresponding to different initial conditions and inputs converges to zero over time, provided so does the distance between their respective outputs and inputs: \begin{definition} Let $\vz$ and $\vu$ solve
+Generalizing the classical definition of detectability for LTI systems~\cite{Bensoussan:Book2007} we say that NSE is detectable w.r.t. output operator $\oC$ if the distance (in space) between any two solutions corresponding to different initial conditions and inputs converges to zero over time, provided so does the distance between their respective outputs and inputs: \begin{definition} For $\vf,\vF\in \vsLiHza$ let $\vu$ and $\vz$ solve